AI-thpremed/smile-multi-model/README.md

 To use this project, you can clone the repository.
 Please refer to the `main-embedding.py` script and the table examples in the `Label` folder for detailed information on data processing and model training.

-## Contributions

-Contributions to this project are welcome!
-If you have any suggestions or improvements, please feel free to submit a pull request or open an issue.
-We appreciate your support in enhancing the prediction tool for SMILE surgery.

 ## Acknowledgements